 When “pulling your hair” from the drawing mat try to envision the final result.
 The more colors you use, the more “believable” the effect.

-Custom blending allows you to correct unwanted tones in hair.
+Custom Color Blending allows you to correct unwanted tones in hair.

 Remember that you must make the final result resemble the top of the client’s hair, so usually, the majority of the lighter color is used around the hairline and on the top.